sentry07/crestron-splus-contextcompile/README.md

 # crestron-splus-contextcompile
-Cmd file that enables compiling SIMPL+ USP files from Windows Explorer
+Cmd file that enables compiling SIMPL+ USP/CSP files from Windows Explorer

 This is done by editing the Windows registry.
 Don't try this at home, I'm a professional and these files will do it for you.